Hessenberg varieties associated to ad-nilpotent ideals: Geometric and Combinatorial Properties

-\begin{proof} It suffices to prove that there exists a unique $h$-strict tableaux $R_0$ that has no Hessenberg dimension pairs.
+\begin{proof} By Remark~\ref{rem.conjugation}, we may assume without loss of generality that $\lambda$ is a partition of $n$.
+It suffices to prove that there exists a unique $h$-strict tableau that has no Hessenberg dimension pairs.
 Consider the following algorithm.
 Begin at the right-most column of $\lambda$.
 Label the boxes in this column from top to bottom, assigning $n$ to the first box and decreasing by one at a time.
 Then move to the next right-most column, filling the boxes from top to bottom with the largest available number subject to the constraint that doing so does not violate $h$-strictness.
 Continue in this way and denote the resulting tableau by $R_0$.
-We must first prove that such an $h$-strict tableau exists (that is, that this process is always possible to complete) whenever $\Hess(X_\lambda, h)\neq \emptyset$.
+We first show that this algorithm results in an $h$-strict tableau whenever $\Hess(X_\lambda, h)\neq \emptyset$; then we will show that $R_0$ is the unique tableaux satisfying the desired properties.